archanpatkar/mure/README.md

 This library helps you work with the MIU System where you can check if the the given string is valid, check which rules can be applied, apply transformations etc. This project or the initial source code was conceived a couple of years ago when I was trying to solve the MU Puzzle (Challange in the GEB book), the problem statement of the puzzle is given an initial string or axiom **`MI`** can we derive using any number of transformations the string **`MU`**.
 I was stuck on the puzzle and trying to derive it by hand on paper then eventually got fed up and decided to write a bruteforce algorithm which would run and help me get the rule application order which would yield the answer.
 Then I eventually found out that it was not possible derive or give proof of the theorem by applying inference rules on the given axiom, explaination for **why?** is provided in the GEB book but if you don't have the book you can refer to a very good and concise explaination on [Wikipedia](https://en.wikipedia.org/wiki/MU_puzzle).
 Even though you can't derive the string **`MU`** from the given preconditions but still MIU System is a very interesting to work and explore using this library you can play and discover new theorems, higher level patterns etc so I decided to publish this library as a package so other people can build on and reuse this work.

 But you may ask what's the point of this?
 Dr. Hofstadter is a proponent of a theory of cognitive science as he calls it **Analogy as the Core of Cognition** where he proposes that we humans at the core of our cognition use analogy making to learn and correlate things consciously and unconsciously.
 So **MIU System** serves as tool for us to learn a simple but profound conclusions about formal axiomatic systems, their limitations and their ability of performing self reflexivity analysis i.e. to find out about the limitations about the system from within the framework of the system.
-So these concepts which we learn through **MIU System** get transfered directly to and serve as an analogue to the ideas and problems, in the context of *Mathematical Logic*, *Foundation of Mathematics* and *Gödel's incompleteness theorems*, for more details and how this works out you can pick up and read the book **Gödel, Escher, Bach: an Eternal Golden Braid** by **Douglas Hofstadter**.
+So these concepts which we learn through **MIU System** get transfered directly to and serve as an analogue to the ideas and problems, in the context of *Mathematical Logic*, *Foundation of Mathematics* and *Gödel's incompleteness theorems*, for more details and how these things correlate and emerge you can pick up and read the book **Gödel, Escher, Bach: an Eternal Golden Braid** by **Douglas Hofstadter**.

 ### Installation